-Whether used for police chases, drag races, spy maneuvers or just cruising the strip, cars have always played a central role in Hollywood films.
-Here are 12 of the most iconic four-wheeled movie stars.
+Which are the most famous film cars?
+Vehicles have always played a central role in Hollywood—whether for police chases, drag races, spy maneuvers or just cruising the strip.
+Here are 12 of the most iconic four-wheeled film stars.

 American Graffiti (1973)

 Arguably filmdom’s most famous hot rod.
 Graffiti director George Lucas ordered the deuce coupe hugely customized to evoke the street rods he remembered from his youth.
 As the centerpiece of a movie that celebrated early-’60s California street-cruising culture, it sported bad-boy features like a chopped top, motorcycle front fenders, elongated exhaust pipes and a (visible) small-block Chevy engine fronted by a sectioned radiator shell.
 In the film, the town’s top drag racer, Milner (dressed James Dean-tough with a cig pack rolled in his white t-shirt sleeve), drove the rod up and down the strip with an unexpected teenybopper in tow.
 Of course, the canary-yellow coupe triumphed during the film’s climactic drag race.
 For decades after the film’s release, it was owned by a Graffiti fan who has exhibited it regularly at car shows.
 Replicas abound.